DaemonEngine/Urcheon/README.md

 Description
 -----------

-This is a toolset to manage and build pk3 source directory
+This is a toolset to manage and build `pk3` or `dpk` source directories.

 This toolset focus on [Unvanquished](http://unvanquished.net) game support, but many things were thought to be extended.